-Game makers seek unions as digital entertainment booms
+Game Makers Seek Unions As Digital Entertainment Booms

 They would join a handful of video game studio unions, including the Game Workers Alliance Union launched early last year by quality assurance workers at Activision Blizzard's Raven Software.

-"I'm so excited to see what the future holds for us now that we have a chance to have our voices heard and respected as equals," Workinman junior developer Cori Mori said in a release.
+"I'm so excited to see what the future holds fornow that we have a chance to have our voices heard and respected as equals," Workinman junior developer Cori Mori said in a release.

 Interest in union protection among video game workers has heightened as studios curtail remote work, meaning employees are being pressured to live near offices in cities that tend to be expensive, according to Fellmeth.